Abstracting Path Conditions: Introduction

 \section{Introduction}

-Symbolic execution~\cite{Kin76,How77} produces, for each path in a program starting in the initial location, a formula called \emph{path condition}, i.e.~the necessary and sufficient condition on input data to drive the execution along the path.
-Symbolic execution serves as a basis in many successful tools for test generation and bug finding, for example \Klee~\cite{CDE08}, \Exe~\cite{Cadar08}, \Pex~\cite{TdH08}, \Sage~\cite{GLM08:fuzzing}, or \Cute~\cite{SMA05}.
-These tools can relatively quickly find tests that cover a significant part of a given code.
-However, the ratio of covered code further increases very slowly or not at all.
-Here we present a method that helps the tools to cover a chosen program location and hence to further improve their performance.
+Symbolic execution~\cite{BEL75,Kin76,How77} is enjoying a renaissance during the last decade.
+The basic idea of the technique is to replace input data of a program by symbols representing arbitrary data.
+Executed instructions then manipulate expressions over the symbols rather than exact values.
+A symbolic execution produces, for each path in a program flowgraph starting in the initial location, a formula called \emph{path condition}, i.e.~the necessary and sufficient condition on input data to drive the execution along the path.
+Symbolic execution is utilized by many successful algorithms and tools for test generation and bug finding, for example \Exe~\cite{Cadar08}, \Cute~\cite{SMA05}, \Klee~\cite{CDE08}, \Sage~\cite{GLM08:fuzzing}, or \Pex~\cite{TdH08}.
+These tools can relatively quickly find tests that cover vast majority of a given code.
+However, they usually fail to cover the code completely in a reasonable time.
+In this paper we suggest a method that helps the tools to cover a chosen location and hence to further improve their performance.

-The core of our method and the main contribution of the paper is a symbolic-execution-based algorithm that, for a given program and a given program location, produces a nontrivial necessary condition on input values to drive the program execution to the given location.
-The basic idea of this algorithm is to replace each program loop by a summary of its effect on both, program variables and path conditions.
-The algorithm is intuitively explained in Section~\ref{sec:overview} and precisely described in Section~\ref{sec:algorithm}.
+The core of our method and the main contribution of the paper is an algorithm that, for a given program and a given program location, produces a nontrivial necessary condition on input values to drive the program execution to the given location.
+An intuitive explanation of the algorithm is illustrated on the following simple C++ program, where we want to compute a necessary condition to reach the assertion on the last line.

-The algorithm usually produces necessary conditions with quantifiers.
-In spite of recent advances in SMT solving, current SMT solvers often fail to quickly decide satisfiability of quantified formulae.
-We employ a specific structure of necessary conditions and introduce a transformation of a quantified necessary condition into a more general but quantifier-free necessary condition.
-The transformation is presented in Section~\ref{sec:quantifiers}.

-Section~\ref{sec:apps} proposes possible applications of necessary conditions in the test-generation tools.
-In principle, the application of necessary conditions can speed up recognition of unreachable locations as well as discovery of tests reaching uncovered locations.
-Experimental results provided in Section~\ref{sec:experiments} shows that the proposed method can seriously improve performance of the tools.